What is suspension travel on a mountain bike?

 Adjustments according to weight and riding style

-Each brand recommends specific pressures according to the rider's weight.
-Adjust the fork and shock following the manufacturer's charts and check the pressure frequently.
+Each brand recommends specific pressures according to the rider's weight cyclist.
+Adjust the fork and shock according to the manufacturer's charts and check the pressure frequently.

 Suspension maintenance